-As a Station Supply Officer you will provide critical supply chain management support to the Australian Antarctic Program (AAP).
+As a Station Supply Officer (SSup) you will provide critical supply chain management support to the Australian Antarctic Program (AAP).
 You will be responsible for delivering efficient and effective supply and logistics capabilities in support of strategic, operational and scientific objectives in the Antarctic and sub-Antarctic.
-Your responsibilities include station provisions, operational logistics, equipment accounting, stock control, warehousing and the preparation and transportation of cargo for sea and air transport.

 The Australian Antarctic Program’s (AAP) vision is to ensure Antarctica is valued, protected and understood.
 Working with the AAP provides a unique opportunity to experience Antarctica and the Southern Ocean, while supporting world-leading science.